-- Fullers360 strongly recommend a parent or guardian accompany any child under 15 years of age on all services.
-However, if this is not possible, the parent or guardian must ensure they complete Request for Carriage of Unaccompanied Child form for children between 5-15 years which may be travelling unaccompanied.
+- Fullers360 strongly recommend a parent or guardian accompany any child 5 to 15 years of age on all services.
+However, if this is not possible, the parent or guardian must ensure they complete Request for Carriage of Unaccompanied Child form for children between 5-15 years of age which may be travelling unaccompanied.

 - By allowing your child to travel unaccompanied, you acknowledge that the child will be able to follow crew safety instructions and act appropriately throughout the service.
 You also acknowledge that Fullers360 cannot and will not be responsible for the supervision or care of any unaccompanied child.

 - No child under 5 years of age may travel unaccompanied.

 - Fullers360 crew and staff have the right to refuse to carry any passenger they consider too young or not competent or fit to travel unaccompanied.

 - Fullers360 highly recommend unaccompanied children are dropped off and collected at ferry terminals by a parent, or guardian as some terminals are unattended.

 Smoking, including e-cigarettes and vaporising, is not permitted on any of Fullers360 vessel, or areas under the control of Fullers and 360 Discovery.